'The Simpsons' return with marital strife, murder and Spider-Pig

+BRIEF-AT&T sees significant investment to upgrade, maintain Texas' FirstNet network over next 25 yrs

+* AT&T invests nearly $6.8 billion over 3-year period to enhance local networks in Texas

-LOS ANGELES If fans of "The Simpsons" thought that, after 26 years, Fox's never-aging animated family will not have any new challenges, they are about to be mistaken.
+LOS ANGELES, Sept 25 If fans of "The Simpsons" thought that, after 26 years, Fox's never-aging animated family will not have any new challenges, they are about to be mistaken.

 "The Simpsons" returns to Fox on Sunday with "Every Man's Dream," in which Marge Simpson finally has enough of her bumbling husband's antics and decides to separate.
 Homer is then seduced by a rebellious pharmacist, voiced by "Girls" star Lena Dunham.